-A full review of the Advanced Practice Provider Standards and Criteria occurs every five years.
+A full review of the Nurse Practitioner and Physician Assistant Residency Standards occurs every five years.
 The process consists of:

-- Review of ongoing data analysis; - Review of literature for trends in evaluation, nursing practice, physician assistant practice, and advanced practice provider/ programs; - Distribution of draft versions to constituencies for comment; - Review of comments and revision of drafts; - Distribution of the revised drafts for comment: - Review of comments and revision of drafts as needed; and - Commission adoption of revised Advanced Practice Provider Standards and Criteria for Advanced Practice Provider programs.
+- Review of ongoing data analysis; - Review of literature for trends in evaluation, nursing practice, physician assistant practice, and nurse practitioner and physician assistant residency/ programs; - Distribution of draft versions to constituencies for comment: - Review of comments and revision of drafts; - Distribution of the revised drafts for comment; - Review of comments and revision of drafts as needed; and

+Commission adoption of revised Nurse Practitioner and Physician Assistant Residency Standards.